robsen123-fexil/Astu-CSE--CLUB-Managment-System/README.md

    - Users set their own secure password during the initial login.
    - This step ensures that users have control over their account security.

-### Security Note

-For heightened security, it is crucial to emphasize to users that the assigned temporary password should be changed during their initial login.
-Admins should communicate this security measure clearly to ensure all users set a secure and personalized password for their accounts.

----

-Feel free to customize this section further based on the specific workflow and security measures implemented in your project.